LadyNaggaga/Microsoft-Web-Camp-TTT-/README.md

 - Cover the issues that are introduced once your site is in production.
 [This](https://channel9.msdn.com/Events/Windows-Azure-DevCamps/WebCamp/WEB6) video shows the deck and demos.
 - Consider swapping demos that are presented in the slides for the EF Migrations, Deploying and Preforming a RollBack in Produciton demos from the [HOL](https://github.com/Microsoft-Web/WebCampTrainingKit/tree/master/HOL/WebSitesInProduction#Exercises) (Exercises 1,2,3).

+### FAQ
+##### Web Forms
+- Are Web Forms going away ?
+No Web Forms are not going way.
+- How do I integrate MVC with my currnet Web Form application?
+##### WCF
+- Will WCF be supported in the future ?
+- Can I migrate from WCF to Web APIs?
+### Content Ideas
+If you have any content ideas, demos and demos scripts please link them below.
+- Getting Started on Mac (Maria to add demo script)
+- Docker
+- Dashboards, Web APIs , MVC & SPA (work in progress)